threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_get_tft.md

 ## Advance Users Tutorial

-You can also watch a quick video on how to [Create wallet and exchange in JS-NG](https://www.youtube.com/watch?v=HGkB7bunbTw&feature=youtu.be)
+You could also watch a quick video on how to [Create wallet and exchange in JS-NG](https://www.youtube.com/watch?v=HGkB7bunbTw&feature=youtu.be)